 Pandora supports the UN Sustainable Development Goals.
 Four goals in particular guide our strategy as this is where we can contribute the most.

-We are an inclusive brand committed to advancing equality and diversity through e.g. our partnership with UNICEF by funding programmes that support girls’ education and empowerment.
+We are an inclusive brand committed to advancing equality and diversity.
+For example, our partnership with UNICEF funds programmes that support girls’ education and empowerment.

 Decent work and economic growth